-Low

-Q: High A: High C: Medium
+Low Q: High A: High C: High Very Low Q: High A: Medium C: High

 Direct, physical impacts from harvesting are assessed through the abrasion and penetration of the seabed pressures.
-Lithothamnion coralloides could easily be incidentally removed as by-catch when other species are being targeted (e.g. via scallop dredging), see 'removal of target species' and 'abrasion' pressures above.
+Phymatolithon calcareum could easily be incidentally removed as by-catch when other species are being targeted (e.g. via scallop dredging), see 'removal of target species' and 'abrasion' pressures above.

 Sensitivity assessment.
-The resistance to non-targetted removal is 'Low' due to the inability of Lithothamnion coralloides to evade collection.
+The resistance to removal is 'Low' due to the inability of Phymatolithon calcareum to evade collection.
 The resilience is 'Very low', with recovery only being able to begin when the harvesting pressure is removed altogether.
-Hence, sensitivity is assessed as 'High'.
+This gives an overall sensitivity score of 'High'.